neubot/neubot/doc/neubot.1.rst

 transfer such that the test runs for about ten seconds.

 The ``raw`` test performs a `raw` 10-second TCP download to estimate the download goodput.
-Also, it estimates the goodput from the round-trip time, and it collects statistics about the TCP sender by using Web100 (see ``http://www.web100.org``).
+Moreover, it collects statistics about the TCP sender by using Web100 (see ``http://www.web100.org``).
 In addition, it estimates the round-trip time in two ways: (1) by measuring the time that connect() takes to complete (like ``bittorrent``) and (2)